mainajamesM/alx-low_level_programming/0x00-hello_world/README.md

 mandatory
 Write a C program that prints exactly with proper grammar, but the outcome is a piece of art

-6. Size is not grandeur, and territory does not make a natio
+6. Size is not grandeur, and territory does not make a natin

+Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+The C file name will be saved in the variable $CFILE.